gnutard/sucklessfetch/README.md

 # info
 only uses echo and uname
 # config
-adjust the ascii art with yout text editor. same for text, icons etc.
+adjust the ascii art with your text editor. same for text, icons etc.
 # running it
 1. sh sucklessfetch.sh
 2. chmod +x sucklessfetch.sh && ./sucklessfetch.sh